-Jessica Yen is a third generation Chinese-American who grew up in the San Francisco Bay Area, where she spoke English at home and learned Chinese in a bilingual Mandarin immersion program.
-After majoring in Chinese Literature at UC Berkeley, she won a Fulbright Fellowship to conduct research in China from 2005-2006.
-Wile there, she traveled through 13 provinces in 12 months and fell in love with the country, its language and culture, and with writing about China.
-Since then, her writing has continued to explore the intersections between China, America, and Chinese-America.
+I am a third generation Chinese-American who grew up in the San Francisco Bay Area, where I spoke English at home and learned Chinese in a bilingual Mandarin immersion program.
+After majoring in Chinese Literature at UC Berkeley, I won a Fulbright Fellowship to conduct research in China from 2005-2006.
+Wile there, I traveled through 13 provinces in 12 months and fell in love with the country, its language and culture, and with writing about China.
+Since then, my writing has continued to explore the intersections between China, America, and Chinese-America.

-After stints in Boston and Beijing, Jessica currently calls Portland, OR home.
-She is an avid sewist and knitter who enjoys running, exploring Portland, cooking adventures, multilingual puns, and partner dance.
+After stints in Boston and Beijing, I currently call Portland, OR home.
+By day, I freelance as a grant writer and academic editor for organizations and scholars seeking to address health inequities.
+I am an avid sewist and knitter who enjoys running, exploring Portland, multilingual puns, and various forms of dance.

 Every morning I found myself procrastinating my creative writing sessions, until I began starting the session with a brief gratitude list, followed by a gratitude haiku.
 The haiku had to come from whatever I’d just jotted on my list, it couldn’t take more than 10 minutes to create, and it definitely didn’t need to be perfect.